-Our Kentner Creek stone quarry extends 205 feet in depth with both open pit and underground mining and will expand in 2018 to include transportation by rail.
+Our Kentner Creek stone quarry extends 205 feet in depth with both open pit and underground mining and expanded in 2019 to include transportation by rail.

 West Plains’ Kentner Creek operation mines Silurian-age limestone in a unique geological formation featuring predominately non-reefal and non-outwash rock.
 These and other factors mean our limestone is of high consistency and quality.